asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 ### Local blind transfer: Transfer target does not answer

-!!! note
+/// note
 The behavior described here is dependent on the dialplan in use for calling Carol.
 If Carol's extension goes to Voicemail or is in some other way "answered", then the call will be deemed as successful even though a human did not respond to the call.
 If the dialplan signals congestion or some other such signal after the call times out, then the call will be deemed a failure.
 For this scenario, we assume the latter scenario: if Carol does not answer within a specified time frame, a congestion indication is sent.

 The behavior described here is highly dependent on the phone used by Bob.
 Some phones may react to a failed blind transfer by attempting to revive the initial call, while others may unconditionally end their call on a blind transfer no matter the outcome.

 Also note that the scenario described below will not work in current Asterisk because chan_sip "fakes" the sip-frag NOTIFY to Bob saying the call to Carol succeeded before Asterisk actually knows the outcome of the call.
 Alice and Bob will not be reconnected when Carol does not answer.

-[//]: # (end-note)
+///

 * Alice picks up her SIP phone and dials Bob's extension.
 * Bob's phone begins ringing; Alice hears ringing in her handset's speaker.